What Is GILTI and How Does It Affect My Expat Business?

 Choose Foreign Tax Credit when:

-- You need flexibility in claiming different benefits on different income types
+• You need flexibility in claiming different benefits for different income types

-What Should I Know About the 2026 GILTI Changes?
+What Should I Know About Upcoming GILTI Changes?

-The One Big Beautiful Bill introduces permanent changes starting with the 2026 tax years:
+The One Big Beautiful Bill introduces permanent changes starting 2026:

 Key updates: